 Are there side effects of CBD oil?

-According to the World Health Organization, “CBD does not produce the effects typically seen with other cannabinoids such as THC.
-It also failed to produce significant effects in a human study of abuse potential… Across a number of controlled and open label trials of the potential therapeutic effects of CBD, it generally is well tolerated and has a good safety profile.”
+The World Health Organizationreports, “…CBD does not produce the effects typically seen with other cannabinoids such as THC.
+It also failed to produce significant effects in a human study of abuse potential Across a number of controlled and open label trials of the potential therapeutic effects of CBD, it generally is well tolerated and has a good safety profile.”

 Healthline also reports that CBD is generally well tolerated in most people.
 However, some side effects noted in studies of CBD taken orally have included: nausea, vomiting, dry mouth, dizziness, anxiety and depression and appetite changes.